 Frybread can be called so many things.
 I grew up calling them Scones but had roommates who called them Navajo Taco Bread or Indian Frybread.
 Fry Bread is a Native American Bread that has been carried down from generation to generation and made with simple ingredients of flour, water, salt, and a little hot water.

-Growing up I was served scones as a treat with powdered sugar and honey and oh how I loved them.
+As a kid I enjoyed them as a treat with butter, powdered sugar and honey and oh how I loved them.
 Never knowing how amazing this delicious Fry Bread could be with savory toppings, I only knew the sweet taste of these scones.

 - Salt - Redmond Real Salt is a Favorite in my home.
 Use code DEVOURDINNER for 15% off.

-- Hot water - Tap water that is very hot
+- Hot water - Tap water that is very hot.
+120F degrees

-- Oil - I use vegetable oil for frying scones in a frying pan.
+- Oil - I prefer to use vegetable oil for frying scones in a heavy frying pan or cast iron pan.

 - Separate dough into 12-16 balls.
-I like to use a dough cutter / scraper when separating dough
+I like to use a stainless steel scraper to cut dough.

 - Using a Frying Pan or Cast Iron Skillet fill the bottom of the pan with oil to fill about 1 inch and allow to get hot over Medium/High heat.

 - To test, drop a small piece of dough into the hot oil.
 It should bubble and sizzle.
-If not allow to heat longer.
+If not allow to heat longer and test again

 - Place rounded flattened dough into hot oil carefully and allow to fry on one side until golden brown.